nashville-software-school/client-side-mastery/supplement-foundations/README.md

 ## Core Chapters

 In this book's core chapters, you will gain the knowledge and understanding of working with data in the JavaScript language.
 You will apply that knowledge in a projects and then take a self-assessment to gauge how much you have learned.

+Note: when you're going through these lessons (and others in the coursework) you should start on the left and work your way down that column, then progress to the next column.
+Once you've finished all the columns in the table, move to the next part of the page.

 | # | 🏠 Foundations Review | 🧸 Leonid's Toys <br/><sub>(_Guided tour_)</sub> | 📔 Daily Notes |
 |--|--|--|--|